b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 ## Coinbureau analysis of the "FACT SHEET"

-Around 16% of Americans hold crypto as a part of their personal portfolio.
-According to NBC news research 21% have held crypto has the potential to reinforce "the United States’ role in the global financial system" also mentions potential risks, e.g. Terra crash claiming it caused 600 BLN USD damage to the crypto market in the following month (debatable, there were other macro factors)
+According to the stats at the beginning of the report, 16% of Americans hold crypto as a part of their personal portfolio.
+This number is not far from NBC news research showing 21% have ever heldcrypto.
+The report mentions that crypto has the potential to reinforce "the United States’ role in the global financial system" and discusses potential risks, e.g. Terra crash claiming it caused 600 BLN USD damage to the crypto market in the following month.
+This claim is debatable, becasue of other macro factors which most likely played role in the market crash around that time.

 ### Areas of the Fact Sheet